celery/celery/docs/faq.rst

 to send and receive messages.
 It is also the library that enables us to support many different message brokers.
-It is also used by the OpenStack project, and many others, validating the choice to separate it from the Celery codebase.
+It is also used by the OpenStack project, and many others, validating the choice to separate it from the Celery code-base.

 .. _`kombu`: http://pypi.python.org/pypi/kombu